 - Political system

-- Panchayati Raj Public Policy, Rights Issues etc. The syllabus for preliminary examination is epigrammatic.
+- Panchayati Raj Public Policy, Rights Issues etc. The syllabus for the preliminary examination is epigrammatic.

 How to Study Polity for UPSC?

 The Constitution is the bible of civil service aspirant.
 The ways to understand the Indian Polity IAS Notes are stated below: